A Town Full of Art and Culture

 And up the hill is the Palos Verdes Art Center which offers a variety of exhibitions and classes.

-The Norris Center hosts a wide range of stage productions, musical shows, and a variety of classes.
+The Norris Theatre hosts a wide range of stage productions, musical shows, and a variety of classes.

 One of the nation's premier film festivals is held just across the channel on Catalina Island.
 The Catalina Film Festival is a star-studded event that always attracts an interesting audience with more than 100 films screened in an important competition.